Foundational Studies in Mathematics

-1. Mathematical skills in algebra, differential calculus and integral calculus
+1. demonstrate mathematical skills in algebra, differential calculus and integral calculus

-2. An understanding of how functions are used to specify relationships between variables.
+2. demonstrate an understanding of how functions are used to specify relationships between variables.

-3. Knowledge of the properties of the common mathematical functions of a single real variable
+3. demonstrate knowledge of the properties of the common mathematical functions of a single real variable

-4. An appreciation of the applicability of mathematical theory and skills
+4. demonstrate an appreciation of the applicability of mathematical theory and skills

 - Essential Algebra

 In Term Test: Mid-Semester In-Class Test

 Formal Examination: Examination

 Face to Face On Campus 4 hour(s) per Week for Full Term